 Zavier remains a very wary, shy dog; even though only age 2, the abuse and trauma he suffered from the gunshots that left him paraplegic have permanently scarred him, physically but also in his spirit.
-The patient care he receives at Home for Life®, and also the time he has to heal and gain strength and confidence on his own timetable is an attribute of care for life sanctuary—traumatized dogs and cats have space and time they need to heal without an arbitrary deadline hanging over their heads.
+The patient care he receives at Home for Life®, and also the time he has to heal and gain strength and confidence on his own timetable is an attribute of care for life sanctuary—traumatized dogs and cats have the space and time they need to heal without an arbitrary deadline hanging over their heads.
 Zavier has made remarkable progress in regaining his physical strength as well as an outlook on life that has been restored to optimism, buoyed and supported by the loving care he receives at Home for Life® and the friendship of his many dog comrades, who reinforce his belief that it is possible to leave a painful past behind and look to the future with hope.

 To sponsor Zavier, click on one of the buttons below.